Hopton Incline: Inclines

-Traffic
+Incline locations

+From south to north, Hopton was one of several inclines on the Cromford and High Peak Railway:

+Services

 The section of line including the incline was opened on 29 May 1830.
 Initially, trains to and from the incline were horse-drawn, but the intention, as enshrined in the enabling legislation, was also to use steam locomotives, the first of which started work in 1833.
 Horse-haulage finished by the mid-1860s.
 Steam locomotives started to use the incline from 18 April 1877.
 Diesel shunter 12006 was trialled in 1959, but was considered unsuitable, largely because it was barely able to climb the incline on its own, without any load.
 A further trial took place in August 1966, using Class 08 diesel shunter D3778.
-The locomotive was rostered to take over from steam from 31 August 1966, but for some reason it did not happen and steam monopolised the incline until closure the following spring.
+The locomotive was rostered to take over from steam from 31 August 1966, but for unknown reasons it did not happen and steam monopolised the incline until closure the following spring.
 Trains were conventional, but locomotives and rolling stock nevertheless had to be carefully selected.
 Only four-wheeled wagons, tenders and brake vans were permitted and few locomotives could negotiate Gotham Curve's extreme curvature without putting machine and track under unacceptable strain.
 This led to a limited number of locomotive types using the curve for unusually long periods.

 In 1931 several NLR 0-6-0Ts were moved from the London area to the line, remaining there until 1960, when they were displaced by a small fleet of J94 0-6-0STs, which worked the stretch until closure.
 Both classes of locomotive, despite having six-coupled wheels, were specifically designed for low-speed, high power dock and shunting work, where they could encounter severe curves and gradients.
 Not only was short wheelbase rolling stock necessary for the line's tight curves, but Hopton Incline imposed a severe limit as to what load could be hauled uphill, especially in wet or icy moorland conditions, when splitting trains down to two wagons at a time was not rare.